-Chester PACT was established over 30 years ago and since then has seen an overwhelming amount of technological changes and needs.
-The station is currently being run a group of volunteers.
-Due to the higher demand for content and organization, the PACT Committee has contracted a Part-Time Station Coordinator to handle day-to-day operations, paperwork, social media, and community outreach.
+The station continues to be run by a group of volunteers and still has their Part Time Station coordinator.
 The franchise fees received by the station via Comcast's subscribers in the Town, be it minimal, are currently being used for the day-to-day operation of the station and its upkeep.